-The Cameroonian passport currently ranks on the 91st place according to the Guide Passport Ranking Index.
-It provides visa-free access to only 49 countries.
-The Passport Ranking has been dropping over the years from 70th in 2006 to the current ranking in 2020.
-Cameroonian passport holders have visa-free access and visas on arrival to countries such as Mauritius, Philippines, Singapore, Ethiopia and Iran.
-Cameroonian citizens require a visa to enter 177 destinations in the world.
+The Cameroonian passport is currently ranked 89th place on the Guide Passport Index.
+It provides visa-free access to only 49 destinations.
+Cameroonian passport holders have visa-free access and visas on arrival to countries such as Mauritius, Philippines, and Singapore.
+Cameroonian citizens require a visa to enter 180 destinations in the world.
 This high visa requirement results in a low mobility score and entails major trip preparations before traveling.

 Cameroon became an independent country in 1960.
-Its culture is dominated by the more than 240 different tribes.
-The catholic Christianity is the most widespread religion followed by the Islam.
+Its culture is dominated by more than 240 different tribes.
+Catholic Christianity is the most widespread religion followed by Islam.
 The official languages of the country are French and English.
 Indigenous dialects and languages are still common.
-The legal system is a mix of English common, French civil and customary law.
+The legal system is a mix of English common, French civil, and customary law.
 The government form is a presidential republic with President Paul Biya as chief of state and Prime Minister Joseph Dion Ngute as head of government.

-The official currency of the country is the West African CFA franc (XOF) with the current exchange rate being XOF 560 to the USD.
-Cameroon has an open economy, generating a GDP of approximately $95 billion.
+The official currency of the country is the West African CFA franc (XAF) with the current exchange rate being XAF 600 to the USD.
+Cameroon has an open economy, generating a GDP of approximately $44.9 billion.
 This makes it the 16th largest economy in Africa.
-It has a per capita income of $3,820.
+It has a per capita income of $1,649.
 The nation has a diversified economy.
 40% of the GDP does however still come from the export of oil.
 Furthermore, the country has a strong agricultural sector and is the number 3 worldwide for the production of plantain.

-The Republic of Cameroon is an up and coming tourism destination offering limited attractions.
+The Republic of Cameroon is an up-and-coming tourism destination offering limited attractions.
 The government describes it as “all of Africa in a single country”, due to the diversity of attractions and activities.
-Some of the major destinations are the capital Yaoundé, Limbe, Waza National Park, Foumban and Camp Ma’an National Park.
-The majority of the 915,000 yearly tourism visitors is originating from the neighboring African countries and Europe with a steady yearly growth.
+Some of the major destinations are the capital Yaoundé, Limbe, Waza National Park, Foumban, and Camp Ma’an National Park.
+The majority of the 915,000 yearly tourism visitors originate from the neighboring African countries and Europe with a steady yearly growth.